tylerfilla/node-poloniex-unofficial/README.md

 [![Build Status](https://travis-ci.org/tylerfilla/node-poloniex-unofficial.svg?branch=master)](https://travis-ci.org/tylerfilla/node-poloniex-unofficial)
 [![Dependency Status](https://david-dm.org/tylerfilla/node-poloniex-unofficial.svg)](https://david-dm.org/tylerfilla/node-poloniex-unofficial)

 Yet another unofficial Node.js wrapper for the Poloniex cryptocurrency exchange APIs.
-I put a lot of thought into the name, can't you tell?

 Just a clarification for others, as I've confused myself more than I care to admit:
 `node-poloniex-unofficial` is the name of the project, repository, and product as a whole.